 Insurance plans vary.
 The state of Vermont does not require acupuncture to be a covered service at this time, though many insurance plans do cover it.
 We recommend that you call the phone number on your insurance card and ask if acupuncture (97810) is covered.
-We are CIGNA and BC/BS in network providers.
+We are CIGNA and Blue Cross/Blue Shield in network providers.
 Not all CIGNA or BC/BS plans cover acupuncture.
 Some MVP plans cover acupuncture as well.
 We will bill your insurance directly if your plan includes acupuncture services.
 State of Vermont employees include acupuncture in their benefits plan and receive care for a copay or coinsurance percentage.

 We will bill other insurance companies for our patients as out of network providers if acupuncture is included in your plan.